piatoss3612/piatoss3612/README.md

 func MyJourney() string {
-    return "Exploring the integration of blockchain in everyday life, I dream of crafting a better world through the power of blockchain."
+    return "Exploring the integration of blockchain in everyday life, crafting a better world with the power of blockchain" }
-}
 ```